 - corporate bonds issued by non-financial enterprises, commercial paper and medium-term notes; and

-- other types of bonds, such as local government bonds issued by provincial or city governments, asset-backed securities and foreign bonds issued by foreign entities.17
+- other types of bonds, such as local government bonds issued by provincial or city governments, asset-backed securities and foreign bonds issued by foreign entities.23

 Foreign institutions incorporated outside of China are also permitted to issue bonds, also called Panda bonds, subject to the fulfilment of certain conditions and requirements.
-The government has further loosened the thresholds for foreign issuers by issuing new Panda bond measures in 2018.19 Currently, all types of issuers (except for financial institutions) are only required to apply for registration with the National Association of Financial Market Institutional Investors (NAFMII), a self-regulation body.20 On the other hand, overseas financial institutions are subject to stricter requirements when issuing Panda bonds, and have to meet demands set out in the new Panda bond measures.
+The government has further loosened the thresholds for foreign issuers by issuing new Panda bond measures in 2018.25 Currently, all types of issuers (except for financial institutions) are only required to apply for registration with the National Association of Financial Market Institutional Investors (NAFMII), a self-regulation body.26 On the other hand, overseas financial institutions are subject to stricter requirements when issuing Panda bonds, and have to meet demands set out in the new Panda bond measures and other related regulations.

 i Relationship with the prudential regulator